Connect-At-Berkeley/codingchallenge/tasks/task1.md

 ## Steps
 For this task, we want to create an API Endpoint for uploading images and a way so that whenever a new image is uploaded, it's shown on our webpage automatically w/o the user needing to refresh the page.

+**Upon refresh, past image uploads should still persist on the webpage.**

 For example, if a user uploads images a, b, c, the webpage should show:
 ```
 <file upload button>